MicroBlocksCN/microblocks-learn/data/activities/README.md

 * **title:**            The localized title of this activity.

-The locale metadata file can also override fields from the top-level `meta.json` file, such as **card-url** and **card-slides-url**.
+The locale metadata file can also override certain fields from the top-level `meta.json` file, such as **card-url** and **card-slides-url**.

 ## Files